Video: Watch 'I'm Gonna Be Strong' From BRONCO BILLY THE MUSICAL At Charing Cross Theatre

 POPULAR

 Full casting has been announced for the award-winning new Wild-West End show Bronco Billy – The Musical, which will premiere in the UK in 2024.
-Click Here will play at the Charing Cross Theatre from 24 January until 7 April, with a press performance on 31 January.
+Bronco Billy - The Musical will play at the Charing Cross Theatre from 24 January until 7 April, with a press performance on 31 January.

 Joining the previously announced Emily Benjamin (Cabaret, West End, The Lion, The Witch and the Wardrobe, The Bridge, Bat out of Hell, Dominion) as ‘Antoinette' will be Tarinn Callender (The Drifters Girl, Come from Away, Hamilton) as ‘Bronco Billy', and Victoria Hamilton-Barritt (The Odyssey, Hex, National Theatre, Cinderella, Gillian Lynne) as ‘Constance', Gemma Atkins (Mamma Mia!, Novello, Kinky Boots, Adelphi, Wicked, Apollo Victoria) as ‘Dee Dee', Jonathan Bourne (Nativity!
 The Musical, tour, The 39 Steps, Barn Theatre) as ‘Sam', Josh Butler (recent Mountview graduate) as ‘Lasso Leonard', Alice Croft (The Commitments, tour, But I'm a Cheerleader, Turbine) as ‘Mitzi', Chris Jared (Amelie, Watermill and Criterion, The Lion, The Witch and The Wardrobe, tour and Gillian Lynne) as ‘Lipton', Karen Mavundukure (Tarantino Live, Riverside Studios, The Color Purple, Curve and UK tour) as ‘Doc', Henry Maynard (Harry Potter and the Cursed Child, Palace) as ‘Lefty', Alexander McMorran (Heathers, Other Palace, Come from Away, Phoenix) as ‘Sinclair', Aharon Rayner (Miss Saigon, Sheffield, Great British Bake Off the Musical, Cheltenham Everyman and Noël Coward) as ‘Joe Eagle', Helen K Wint (Oklahoma, Wyndhams) as ‘Lorraine' and Silas Wyatt-Barke (Saving Grace, Riverside Studios, The Prince of Egypt, Dominion) as ‘John Arlington'.
 Swings Kalisha Amaris (Sister Act, Frankfurt, Respect: The Aretha Franklin Songbook, West End) and David Muscat (The Many Deaths of Michael Malloy, Plymouth, The Last Ship, USA tour) complete the company.